Grace-Kan/Meal-Tracker/README.md

 - As a user I want to be able to change the servings I had of a food
 - As a user I want to be able to save my meals of the week to file
 - As a user I want to be able to load my meals of the week from file

+#Phase 4: Task 2
+bread was added to breakfast of Monday's log

+Egg sandwich was added to lunch of Monday's log

+steak was added to dinner of Monday's log

+Egg sandwich was removed from lunch of Monday's log